 If a second coat is required, consider doing that job the following day.
 Want to paint the woodwork, too?
 Perhaps deal with that a few days before (or after) tackling the walls.
-Sure, it takes a little longer to do it that way, but the job also gets done.
-(Try it; you might like it.)
+Sure, it takes longer to do it that way, but the job also gets done and possibly done better.

 * Write your blog post over a couple of days instead of trying to do it one evening after work (and maybe a glass or two of wine).
-The quality of work you do when less stressed and with more time to reflect might surprise you.
+The quality of your output when less stressed and with more time to reflect might surprise you.

 * Purge and organize your closet one shelf or section at a time instead of hauling everything out at once.
 Yes, that suggestion contradicts advice we often receive from clutter/organization gurus, but you might be more likely to get started if you try this method.
 It works for me pretty well—if I actually take the first step.

 * Clean out your garage a step at a time.
-First step?
+The first one?
 Pick a place to start: locating a container for

 giveaways. perhaps.
 There's your start!
 Now, whenever you come upon a